 A member of staff from the Procurement department attended "Advanced Modern Slavery training" run by the Ethical Trading Initiative in October 2017.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in the University’s supply chains and business, the University’s Procurement team intends to provide training to members of staff.

 The University will take the following further steps to combat slavery and human trafficking:

-- Roll out the new Terms and Conditions documents, which include references to Modern Slavery, across the University;
+- Roll out the Supplier Terms and Conditions documents, which include references to Modern Slavery, across the University;

 - Review the supply chain and prioritise risks, considering specific categories and requirements that may have higher potential exposure to the requirements of the Act;

 - Ensure that the practices of recruitment agencies are effectively checked before accepting workers from that agency;

 - Instigate training and workshops for staff by Procurement to include the requirements around Modern Slavery;